linsalrob/partie/README.md

 We have released two files:
  * [SRA_Metagenome_Types.tsv](SRA_Metagenome_Types.tsv) is a tab separated file with two columns, the SRA run ID and the classification of the sequence.
  * [SRA_Partie_Data.tsv](SRA_Partie_Data.tsv) is a tab separated file with the Partie data described above in case you want to generate your own classification.
-The columns of this data are ID, percent unique _k-_mer, percent 16S rRNA, percent phage, percent prokaryote, and partie annotation.
+The columns of this data are ID, percent unique k-mer, percent 16S rRNA, percent phage, percent prokaryote, and partie annotation.

 The current version of this data release contains 271,438 SRA data sets: